tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 flag) discards the current state and instead commits the last saved checkpoint (reverting to the state before the simulation started if no checkpoint was saved).
-The big red stop button discards the simulation entirely (after bringing up a warning dialogue asking if you're sure).
+The big red stop button discards the simulation entirely (after bringing up a warning dialogue asking if you're sure), returning the model to the state it was in at the moment the play button was pressed.

 Rebuilding
 ~~~~~~~~~~